ghostlypi/KLSRobotics/main/Robots/Robot No. 2/README.md

 ### MyVector.java
 - A minimalistic vector class that contains double values for x, y, and angle.
 ### ProcessImage.java
 - A utility class containing only static functions.
 This uses opencv to process an image to find contours and use those contours to determine where the robot should move.
+The algorithms used include:
+ - Canny
+ - GaussianBlur
+ - OpenCV threshold
+ - OpenCV findContours.
 ### Robot.java
 - The main file.
 This file contains the code necessary to interact with the RoboRIO.